 You can apply the same answer as you would for “What do you know about us?”

 Because you are only going to convey positive things about the company and that works as an answer in both cases.

 Don’t answer like everyone else.
 Most people answer with their work history or a very boring synopsis of their life.

 - You want to tell them something unique about you that will give them something to remember about you.

-That’s a great example that would fit well with a role that is going to be dealing with clients like an account manager, for example.
+That’s a great example that would fit well with a roles that is going to be dealing with clients like an account manager, for example.

 ➢ What do you know about us?

-Often times, new grads don’t have experience so they can get really stumped on this question.
+Often times, new graduates don’t have experience so they can get really stumped on this question.